There’s no doubt that Puerto Rico is full of natural marvels, but one of the most impressive and not so explored are the Rio Camuy Cave Systems.

 The free fall felt way longer than what I expected.
 Now the adrenaline rush has skyrocketed to new heights.

-We swim through the subterranean river tunnels, climb through walls, and do more free fall jumps (this time with light).
-Half way the tour we stop to eat our lunch at a huge chamber they’ve christened as Pandora.
+Halfway the tour we stop to eat our lunch at a huge chamber they’ve christened as Pandora.
 Once you’re there you’ll know why; I won’t spoil this surprise, among many others!

-The way back is no less exciting than the way in.
-After going up and down some of the challenges the cave presents, we finish our caving experience with a race.
-Yes, a race… a mud race!
 One of the last chamber’s floor is a huge bed of thick mud.
 Should we walk slowly through it, our shoes will get sucked by this Nutella sea.
 So, the best way to get out is by racing through the mud like mad!

-Needless to say, by the end of the race I am fully covered in mud!
+Needless to say, by the end of the race, I am fully covered in mud!

 Few Recommendations: